 Your doubt does not disqualify God’s deliverance.

 Let Gabriel’s words of assurance, “…my words will certainly be fulfilled at the proper time,” dance into the doubts in your circumstances.
-Just as Zechariah’s doubt didn’t stop God’s intervention, our doubt will never be powerful enough for God to push pause on His preordained answer to our prayers.
+Just as Zechariah’s doubt didn’t stop God’s intervention, our doubt will never be powerful enough for God to push pause on His preordained, good and perfect plans for you.

 Where do you need to see God show up this Christmas?
 Revived hope, restored relationships, resolved conflict, renewed purpose?
 Friend, He IS with you, even in your doubt.
 He will answer.
 Not in the way we think He should- His thoughts are not our thoughts.

-This Christmas season, steady your mind on His glorious yet humble entrance into humanity and let the peace of His presence penetrate your weary and wounded heart.
+This Christmas season, steady your mind on His glorious yet humble entrance into humanity, allowing the peace of His presence to penetrate your weary or wounded heart.

 The distance between doubt and faith is spanned by Emmanuel, God with us.